Archive for the ‘Type Design’ Category

 Driver’s font was designed to support car drivers in 2007 as a prototype work, which is now in progress to develop, based on the assumption in light of the research for driver’s situation.

 While driving a car, a driver needs to concentrate gazing forward and have to glance at information on the equipment panels such a speed mater or car navigation system.
 The driver recognizes the information by remembering the image what the panels showed after glancing at the panels.
 The driver repeats these actions concentrating forward.
-The interval to check panels will change alongside its car speed.
-To keep the impressions that driver imprinted, the letters needs to generate clear legibility and strong images.
-Driver’s font gives driver the stabilized visual images by modulating letters along with car speed.
-When the car in high speed, the letters become a bit bolder to push strong images to the driver than the car is staying.
+The interval to check panels will change depends on its car speed.
+To keep the impressions that driver imprinted, the letters needs to be required clear legibility and generating strong impressions.
+Driver’s font gives driver stabilized visual images by modulating letters along with car speed.
+When the car in high speed, the letters become a bit bolder to enhance strong images to the driver, on the other hand, the car is staying, the letter looks calm by showing the letter thinner.

 Driver’s font has three styles, Urban mode and Enthusiast mode, plus Enthusiast Italic “Power Band”mode for Sports mode.
 The letters in Enthusiast mode enhanced the characteristics of the letters such as the terminals and thickness of the strokes and serifs, compared with the Urban mode, which helps drivers be able to easily catch the letters on the panels in high speed.